Augmentations, annuli, and Alexander polynomials: The Alexander polynomial and gradient flows

 \begin{remark} If $K$ is a fibered knot, we can think of the Morse function $f$ as coming from the fibration $\Sigma \to S^3\setminus K \to S^1$, which endows the knot complement with an open book decomposition with monodromy given by a map $\phi\colon \Sigma \to \Sigma$.
 We can arrange for $\phi$ to be a symplectomorphism with respect to an area form on $\Sigma$.
 In that case, $\mathcal O$ is the collection of generators of the fixed point Floer homology of $\phi$ (see \cite{SpanoCategorification}).

-For $K$ fibered, the function $\zeta_{\rm loop}$ agrees with a Gromov--Taubes invariant of $S^1\times S_0(K)$, where $S_0(K)$ is 0-surgery on $K\subset S^3$.
-More precisely, \cite[Lemma 2.11]{HutchingsNotes} and \cite{SpanoGromov} give explicit formulas for the contribution to this Gromov--Taubes invariant of a simple periodic orbit $\gamma$ and its covers, depending on whether $\gamma$ is elliptic or (positive or negative) hyperbolic.
+For $K$ fibered, the function $\zeta_{\rm loop}$ agrees with a certain Gromov--Taubes invariant of $S^1\times S_0(K)$, where $S_0(K)$ is 0-surgery on $K\subset S^3$.
+This invariant counts holomorphic tori in a specified homology class in $H_2(S^1\times S_0(K))$.
+For more details, see \cite[Lemma 2.11]{HutchingsNotes} and \cite{SpanoGromov}, where one can find explicit formulas for the contribution of a simple periodic orbit $\gamma$ and its covers to this Gromov--Taubes invariant, depending on whether $\gamma$ is elliptic or (positive or negative) hyperbolic.
 See Remark \ref{simple annuli} for a related point concerning holomorphic annuli.
 For a general knot $K$, see \cite{MarkTorsion} for an identification of the product $\zeta_{\rm loop} \cdot \tau_{\rm Morse}$ with a Seiberg--Witten invariant of $S_0(K)$. \end{remark}